 - It is used to treat some prolactin-secreting tumors.

-- To lower the chance of feeling dizzy or passing out, rise slowly over a few minutes when sitting or lying down.
-Be careful climbing stairs.
+- To lower the chance of feeling dizzy or passing out, have your child rise slowly if your child has been sitting or lying down.
+Have your child be careful going up and down stairs.

-- Have your blood pressure checked often.
-Talk with your doctor.
+- Have your child’s blood pressure checked as you have been told.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

-- If you have been taking this drug for many weeks, talk with your doctor before stopping.
+- If your child has been taking this drug for many weeks, talk with your child’s doctor before stopping.
 You may want to slowly stop this drug.

-- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

-- Change in strength on 1 side is greater than the other, trouble speaking or thinking, change in balance, or blurred eyesight.
+- Weakness on 1 side of the body, trouble speaking or thinking, change in balance, drooping on one side of the face, or blurred eyesight.

 - Chest pain or pressure.